Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Terrace Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 3: CLOSING THE GAPS: By June 2025, Terrace Elementary School will increase the percentage of academic achievement indicators on track to meet or exceed interim targets in the redesigned closing the gaps domain by 25 component points.
+Performance Objective 4: CLOSING THE GAPS: By June 2026, Terrace Elementary School will increase the percentage of academic achievement indicators on track to meet or exceed interim targets in the closing the gaps domain by 25 component points.

 2023-24: 16 of 32 Academic Achievement Points Met; 50.0% Component Points